How Long Does it Take to Build Credit?

 As such, credit-related behavior, like getting a credit card or paying off a loan, is instrumental to building your credit and determines what your credit score will look like.
 In other words, you need to perform credit-related actions until your credit file becomes thick enough for your credit score to be calculated.

-So, how long does it take to build good credit from no credit?
-It all depends on your credit-related behavior and the added time it takes lenders to report that information to credit bureaus.
+The time this will take depends on your credit-related behavior and the added time it takes lenders to report that information to credit bureaus.
 You might be led to believe that only young people don't have a credit score yet.
 But that’s not true.
-According to data from 2019, 22% of American adults are without a credit score.

 Become an Authorized User on Someone Else’s Account

-Consumers wondering how long does it take to build good credit are probably most interested in methods that lead to the quickest credit formation possible.
+Consumers are usually most interested in methods that lead to the quickest credit formation possible.
 Becoming an authorized user on someone else’s credit card account is definitely not the quickest way to do it.
 However, it’s a pretty easy way to enrich your credit file.

 If you have people close to you that happen to have good credit, it’s definitely worth asking them to add you as an authorized user to their account.
 That will allow you to benefit from their good credit and their credit history, adding and diversifying the credit information on your file.

 Understandably, not everyone will be willing to add you as an authorized user - your best chance lies with relatives or your spouse.
-Is this one of the fastest ways to build credit?
-Probably not, but it can help you immensely in beefing up your credit file.
+It's probably not the fastest option available, but it can help you immensely in beefing up your credit file.

 More importantly, when you’re an authorized user, you’re not held responsible for paying the charges on the account.
 If you’re wondering how to raise your credit score, this is one of the easiest methods out there but needs to be used in conjunction with other steps we’ll disclose here.